Are you looking for the best way to preserve your garden’s bounty or extend the life of store-bought carrots?

 Once they are frozen take the baking sheet out of the freezer and place the carrots into a freezer-safe bag and place them back into the freezer until you need them.

 Make sure that you get as much air out of the baggie as possible so that moisture doesn’t condense and create a freezer burn on your carrots.
+For more on how to store carrots check out my next post.

 Also, consider how to freeze cabbage.